colinlord/ironman-results/readme.md

 A simple, zero-dependency Node.js script to scrape all historical and current race results from a `labs-v2.competitor.com` event page and save them as comprehensive CSV files.

-This script is designed to fetch all available years for a single event group (e.g., "IRONMAN 70.3 chattanooga") and create a separate, detailed CSV for each year.
+This script is designed to fetch all available years for a single event group (e.g., "IRONMAN 70.3 Chattanooga") and create a separate, detailed CSV for each year.

 ## Features